Anhelyna/cosc213-php-lab-expressions-control-flow/README.md

 	The == operator compare the meaning and outomaticaly comparing the type while === checking the type and the meaning which is more safe.

+2. To run any file start the local server php -S localhost:8000 -t lab4 then to open specific file use the command php lab4/php_file_name or for some other files do lab04/folder_name/php_file_name

+3. Inputs and Outputs:
 Output from the first file:
 sum=13 prod=30 a=15
 14